netascode/ansible-dc-vxlan/CONTRIBUTING.md

 - Review existing pull requests, and testing patches against real existing applications that use `ansible-dc-vxlan`.
 - Write a test, or add a missing test case to an existing test.

-Thanks again for your interest on contributing to `netascode_dc_vxlan`!
+Thanks again for your interest on contributing to `ansible-dc-vxlan`!

 :heart: